talumbau/talumbau.github.io/_posts/2015-12-13-getting-celery-to-reveal-its-secrets.md

 {% endhighlight %}

 Step 2.
-At some later time, create a fresh AsynResult object from that job ID.
+At some later time, create a fresh AsyncResult object from that job ID.
 {% highlight python %}
-# Use the job_id to create an AsynResult and get its status
+# Use the job_id to create an AsyncResult and get its status
 result = celery_app.AsyncResult(job_id)
 if result.ready():
     return resultsresult